 Skip to main content

-The tool will draw on available habitat data and identify the combinations of habitat and fishing gear types that lead to serious damage to the seafloor – damage that takes more than 20 years for the habitat to recover.
+The tool draws on available habitat data and identifies the combinations of habitat and fishing gear types that lead to serious damage to the seafloor – damage that takes more than 20 years for the habitat to recover.

 The tool will also help to provide consistent and quantitative evidence for third-party assessment bodies who assess fisheries against our Standard.
 This will help strengthen confidence that assessments are data-driven and objective.